pinnaculum/levior/README.md

 a unique config, with the config file settings taking precedence).
 See [the example config file](https://gitlab.com/cipres/levior/-/raw/master/examples/levior.yaml).
 URL rules can only be configured with a config file.

+levior uses the [OmegaConf library](https://omegaconf.readthedocs.io) to parse the YAML config files, therefore all the specific syntax elements supported by *OmegaConf* can be used in your configuration files.

 ```sh
 levior
 levior -d --mode=proxy